ROEcosmology/Matryoshka/README.md

 # Matryoshka

 A Python package for predicting the galaxy power spectrum with a neural network (NN) based emulator.

+> [!IMPORTANT]
+> This is a modified, developmental version of Jamie Donald-McCann's Matryosha.
+> There is no API change, except the underlying syntax has been updated to
+> match dependency updates and the docstrings have been enhanced.

 ## Installation

-The package can be installed by cloning this repository and using pip.
+The package can be installed by cloning this repository and using Pip in editable mode.

 ```
 git clone https://github.com/JDonaldM/Matryoshka